 In 2017, the integral of his piano works is published on the Sony Classical label and performed at Carnegie Hall in New York and his partita written in tribute to the Victims of the Holocaust "Shoah for Solo Violin and Sacred Temple" on the Non Profit Music label.

-In addition, in 2019 and to remember the 50th anniversary of the immolation of Jan Palach and Jan Zajíc in Prague, Grundman wrote the work Jan & Jan for symphony orchestra and choir that was premiered in May 2019 at the Auditorio Nacional de Música in Madrid.
+To remember the 50th anniversary of the immolation of Jan Palach and Jan Zajíc in Prague, the composer wrote the work Jan & Jan for symphony orchestra and choir which was premiered in May 2019 at the Auditorio Nacional de Música in Madrid by the Orquesta Sinfónica de la Universidad Politécnica de Madrid conducted by Alejandro Cantalapiedra.

-His scores are published internationally by Wise Music Classical, Miotta e Molière and the Non Profit Music Foundation.
+His scores are published internationally by Wise Music Classical, Miotta & Molière and the Non Profit Music Foundation.